 To stay ahead of the market, you can use ASIN to track your competitors.
 Since Amazon only offers the ASIN analytics dashboard to sellers who own a brand, other sellers need to rely on third-party tools for insights.

 The simplest way to lookup competitors' keywords is by copy-pasting the product URL or Amazon item number into an effective search tool.
-Sellzone's Traffic Insights tool is known for it's analytics reports – they provide traffic volume estimation and data for the largest number of traffic channels on the market.
+Semrush's Traffic Insights and Search Insights tools are known for their analytics reports – they provide traffic volume estimation and data for the largest number of traffic channels on the market.

 Data from these tools play a vital role in competing with established brands.
 Even brand owners can gain a strategic advantage by getting access to reliable ASIN data from third-party platforms that might not otherwise be available on Amazon.